hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 line.
 This results in `ssh` "forgetting" the system you are connecting to.

-Alternatively you can use the command that might shown by the warning under `remove with:` and it should be something like this:
+Alternatively you can use the command that might be shown by the warning under `remove with:` and it should be something like this:

 <pre><code>ssh-keygen -f "~/.ssh/known_hosts" -R "{{loginnode}}"